-The project dedicated to a conjugate heat transfer analysis of a heat exchanger shows an example of how certain phenomena involved in heat exchangers can be simulated with SimScale.
+This conjugate heat transfer analysis of a heat exchanger represents an example of how certain phenomena involved in heat exchangers can be simulated with SimScale.

-This project contains an analysis of the shell and tube heat exchanger.
-We have a solid pipe volume and two fluid volumes, one fluid flowing inside the tubes and other inside the shell.
+This project contains an excellent analysis of the shell and tube heat exchanger.
+We have a solid pipe volume and two fluid volumes with one fluid flowing inside the tubes and other inside the shell.

-After uploading the CAD file, the Hex-dominant Parametric mesh was used to generate the mesh for the 3 volumes (1 solid and 2 fluids).
-This is used to create refinements and maintain the volumes as different regions to later define interfaces.
+After uploading the CAD file, the Hex-dominant Parametric mesh was used to generate the mesh for the three volumes (one solid and two fluids).
+This was used to create further refinements and maintain the volumes as different regions to later define interfaces.

-A laminar steady-state simulation was then carried out using the ‘Conjugate Heat Transfer’ solver.
+A laminar steady state simulation was then carried out using the ‘Conjugate Heat Transfer’ solver.
 The outer fluid is considered to be at a higher temperature.
-The picture above shows a post-processing image representing streamlines of temperature.
+The picture above shows a post-processing image representing the streamlines of temperature.

-All projects described in this article can be imported into your own workspace for free, to help you start your own simulation with minimum effort.
-Also, you can watch the recorded webinars to learn from SimScale experts how to start with simulation for HVAC projects.
+All projects described in this article can be imported into your own workspace for free to help you start your own simulation with minimum effort.
+Also, you can watch the recorded webinars to learn from SimScale experts how to start with simulation for HVAC equipment and applications.

 This case study shows how the Austrian company IBEEE optimized the airflow of a ventilation system by 40%.

-„Energy efficient IT and infrastructure for data centres and server rooms”, PrimeEnergy IT Project Consortium, July 2011
+2. „Energy efficient IT and infrastructure for data centers and server rooms”, PrimeEnergy IT Project Consortium, July 2011

-„Use of random noise for on‐line transducer modelling in an adaptive active attenuation system”, Erikson l.J., Allie M.C, Acoustical Society of America, 1989
+6. „Use of random noise for online transducer modelling in an adaptive active attenuation system”, Erikson l.J., Allie M.C, Acoustical Society of America, 1989

-“Thermodynamics and Propulsion”, Thermodynamics Course Notes, Massachusetts Institute for Technology.
+7. “Thermodynamics and Propulsion”, Thermodynamics Course Notes, Massachusetts Institute of Technology.